-(12) Evidence:
+(j) Evidence.

-- (A) The presiding officer shall admit evidence that is relevant to an issue at the hearing. - (B) The presiding officer may exclude evidence that is irrelevant, immaterial, or unduly repetitious.
+- (1) The presiding officer shall admit evidence that is relevant to an issue at the hearing. - (2) The presiding officer may exclude evidence that is irrelevant, immaterial, or unduly repetitious.

-(13) Recording:
+(k) Recording.

-- (A) Except as provided by Subsection (b), the presiding officer shall prepare and keep a record of each hearing in the form of an audio, video recording, or a court reporter transcription.
+- (1) Except as provided by Subsection (b), the presiding officer shall prepare and keep a record of each hearing in the form of an audio or video recording or a court reporter transcription.
 On the request of a party to a contested hearing, the presiding officer shall have the hearing transcribed by a court reporter.
 The presiding officer may assess any court reporter transcription costs against the party that requested the transcription or among the parties to the hearing.
 Except as provided by this subsection, the presiding officer may exclude a party from further participation in a hearing for failure to pay in a timely manner costs assessed against that party under this subsection.
-The presiding officer may not exclude a party from further participation in a hearing as provided by this subsection if the parties have agreed that the costs assessed against that party will be paid by another party. - (B) If a hearing is uncontested, the presiding officer may substitute minutes or its report under subsection (m), below, for a method of recording the hearing.
+The presiding officer may not exclude a party from further participation in a hearing as provided by this subsection if the parties have agreed that the costs assessed against that party will be paid by another party. - (2) If a hearing is uncontested, the presiding officer may substitute minutes or its Report under subsection (m), below, for a method of recording the hearing.

-(14) Continuance:
+(1) Continuance.